Bonfires on allotments

 Under the Environmental Protection Act 1990 you must conform to the following requirements:

-- Bonfires must be fully be fully extinguished before leaving the site
+- Bonfires must be fully extinguished before leaving the site

 - Only burn when suitable weather conditions permit to avoid causing a nuisance